nathanael-brt/GETALP-internship/Scripts/README.md

 This script allows launching PLSPP_MFA but replaces the WhisperX step output with the text from the gold corpus to have a manual transcription instead of an automatic one.

 To work, it needs PLSPP to be installed in the *"../plspp/"* directory.
-It also needs [MFA](https://montreal-forced-aligner.readthedocs.io/) to align the text.
-It also needs the `intervalles2wavAndtimetable.praat` script to be in the *"plspp/scripts"* directory.
+It also needs [MFA](https://montreal-forced-aligner.readthedocs.io/) to align the text as well as the `intervalles2wavAndtimetable.praat` script to be in the *"plspp/scripts"* directory.

 It first creates and transfers the files necessary to PLSPP_MFA using [MFA_segmented_files.py](../Python_Programs/README.md#MFA_segmented_files) and then launches the pipeline without the transcription part.